 Dr Gilad Bino from the Centre for Ecosystem Science, UNSW, has been studying platypuses for seven years.
 He says the extreme weather the platypus has been facing recently has tested the species.

 “The sequence that we've had of the drought in 2019, the bushfires and then the flooding have been challenging on all species, including the platypus,” he says.

 “In 2019, we were getting people calling us talking about drying rivers and scattered platypuses.
 We rescued a few platypuses, but the drought definitely had an impact.
 We've seen local extinctions of populations, even during the Millennium drought.
 Then the fires hit.”

-Photo: Dr Gilad Bono has been studying platypus for seven years.
+Photo: Dr Gilad Bino has been studying platypus for seven years.
 Credit: Tom Kinsman/ACF

 And after the catastrophic fires, came the catastrophic rains.
 And for platypus whose homes were already in trouble, the impact was more widely felt.